 Atlas of Living Australia – National Species Lists

-The Atlas of Living Australia (ALA) is a five-year project funded under the Commonwealth Government's National Collaborative Research Infrastructure Strategy (NCRIS).
+The Atlas of Living Australia (ALA) is a project funded under the Commonwealth Government's National Collaborative Research Infrastructure Strategy (NCRIS).
 The aim of the project is to build online tools to access and analyse the immense amount of data on Australia’s biodiversity via a single access point.
 Much of this information has not previously been available to the public.